-For admission during the academic year 1 September 2023 - 31 August 2024:
+For admission during the academic year 1 September 2025 - 31 August 2026:

 Year Group Date of Birth

-7 1 September 2011 - 31 August 2012
+7 1 September 2013 - 31 August 2012

-8 1 September 2010 - 31 August 2011
+8 1 September 2012 - 31 August 2011

-9 1 September 2009 - 31 August 2010
+9 1 September 2011 - 31 August 2010

-10 1 September 2008 - 31 August 2009
+10 1 September 2010 - 31 August 2009

-11 1 September 2007 - 31 August 2008
+11 1 September 2009 - 31 August 2008

-12 1 September 2006 - 31 August 2007

-13 1 September 2005 - 31 August 2006

 - If the total number of applications is less than the approved admission number, all applicants will be allocated places. - If, at any stage, more applications have been received than the approved admission number, then the criteria for allocating oversubscribed places listed below will be applied. - A waiting list of applicants to whom the school cannot offer a place will be maintained.
-Applicants will be placed on this list in order of priority as determined by the extent to which the over-subscription criteria is met. - If one or more places become available, due to non-acceptance of an offered place or withdrawal or permanent exclusion of a student, causing the number of offered places to fall below the approved admission number, the place(s) will be offered to the applicant(s) at the top of the waiting list at the time that the place(s) become available. - In-year applications may be made at any time for entry to any year group in the school, but they will only be processed when the requested start date is within six weeks. - Where an applicant offered a place does not, or cannot, take up the offered place within two weeks of the expected starting date, then the offer may be withdrawn and the place offered to the next applicant on the waiting list.
+Applicants will be placed on this list in order of priority as determined by the extent to which the over-subscription criteria is met. - If one or more places become available, due to non-acceptance of an offered place or withdrawal or permanent exclusion of a student, causing the number of offered places to fall below the approved admission number, the place(s) will be offered to the applicant(s) at the top of the waiting list at the time that the place(s) become available. - In-year applications may be made at any time for entry to any year group in the school, but they will only be processed when the requested start date is within six weeks. - For in-year applications, where an applicant offered a place does not, or cannot, take up the offered place within two weeks of the expected starting date, then the offer may be withdrawn and the place offered to the next applicant on the waiting list.
 In such circumstances the applicant would have to re-apply for admission.